Skip to main content

 SC07-MR Interconnected Smart Smoke and CO Alarm comes with five detectors, a base, and a smart app.

 If you like the general idea of this interconnected smart smoke and CO detector alarm system, but you’re not sold on it, check out the First Alert SC5 Smart Smoke & Carbon Monoxide Alarm.
-It is a new product in collaboration with Google, and has replaced the now-discontinued Nest Protect system.
+It is a new product in collaboration with Google, replacing the now-discontinued Nest Protect system.
 It currently tops our list of the best smart smoke and carbon monoxide detectors on the market, offering similar features and functionality.
 However, at $129.99 per unit, it is much more expensive than the X-Sense SC07-MR system.

 Read more about smart home gadgets on Reviewed